China casts long shadow over US-Africa Leaders Summit | Law-Order

 At the same time, Adeyemo lamented that huge amounts of private capital among the wealthy nations around the globe remains untapped.

-Trade between the US and sub-Saharan Africa was USD 44.9 billion last year, a 22 per cent increase from 2019.
-But foreign direct investment into the region fell by 5.3 per cent to USD 30.31 billion in 2021.
-Trade between Africa and China last year surged to USD 254 billion last year, up about 35 per cent as Chinese exports increased on the continent.
+Trade between the U.S. and sub-Saharan Africa was USD 44.9 billion last year, a 22% increase from 2019.
+But foreign direct investment into the region fell by 5.3% to USD 30.31 billion in 2021.
+Trade between Africa and China last year surged to USD 254 billion last year, up about 35% as Chinese exports increased on the continent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)